pyhoon/web-api-server-b4j/README.md

   - Custom version name using #Version (e.g v2, live, demo, dev, staging)
   - Description is set using #Desc (i.e no more using #Desc1, #Desc2 or Literals that was very confusing in version 1.x)
   - API endpoint can be hidden using #Hide
+  - INTRODUCING: **MinimaList** -> store as Map/List.
+API server can run without database (or optionally persist as KeyValueStore).

 ### Code Example
 ```basic